Install OpenShift 4 on vSphere

 install-config.yaml

-1 We only provision a single compute machine set.
+.
+Otherwise, the installation will most likely fail.2 We only provision a single compute machine set.
 The final machine sets will be configured through Project Syn.
+3 The installer will by default create a top-level folder with the vsphere infraID, but you can optionally choose an existing folder (docs).
 If setting custom CIDR for the OpenShift networking, the corresponding values should be updated in your Commodore cluster definitions.
 See Cilium Component Defaults and Parameter Reference.
 Verify with

 less catalog/manifests/cilium/olm/*ciliumconfig.yaml